The while

 Hi

-That is all about the while loop in Python.
-Follow me for more such content on Python.
+That is all for today.
+Follow for more content on Python and programming.

 Aarav Iyer